-Overeating exacerbates heartburn, says Rachel Brandeis, M.S., a registered dietitian in Atlanta who specializes in prenatal nutrition.
+1. Eat less, more often Overeating exacerbates heartburn, says Rachel Brandeis, M.S., a registered dietitian in Atlanta who specializes in prenatal nutrition.
 "When you're pregnant, there's less room for your stomach to expand," she explains.

 Instead of three meals a day, aim for six mini-meals of no more than 1 1/2 cups of food each, Brandeis recommends.
 Here's a sample day:

-1 cup of oatmeal with nonfat milk and 1 apple
+- 1 cup of oatmeal with nonfat milk and 1 apple

-1 cup of yogurt with fruit
+- 1 cup of yogurt with fruit

-1/2 of a peanut butter and jelly sandwich and 1 cup of vegetable soup
+- 1/2 of a peanut butter and jelly sandwich and 1 cup of vegetable soup

-1 handful of whole-grain crackers and 1 ounce of your favorite hard cheese
+- 1 handful of whole-grain crackers and 1 ounce of your favorite hard cheese

-2 ounces of chicken and 1/2 cup of mashed sweet potatoes
+- 2 ounces of chicken and 1/2 cup of mashed sweet potatoes

-1/2 cup of cottage cheese with fruit
+- 1/2 cup of cottage cheese with fruit

 2. Eliminate trigger foods Identify the foods that intensify your heartburn and banish them from your diet.
-While there are no universally "banned" foods, common heartburn triggers include acidic foods such as citrus fruits and tomatoes, greasy or fried foods, spicy foods, chocolate, coffee and carbonated beverages.
+While there are no universally "banned" foods, common heartburn triggers include acidic foods, such as citrus fruits and tomatoes, greasy or fried foods, spicy foods, chocolate, coffee and carbonated beverages.

 3. Focus on fluids "Liquid-y foods are less likely to cause problems than solids, since they move through the stomach more quickly," Brandeis says.
 Soups, smoothies, yogurt, milkshakes, protein shakes and puddings are good choices.
 Look for liquids that offer plenty of protein such as milk, soymilk and drinkable yogurt.
 And aim to make solids a little less so: "Chew solid foods slowly and extremely well, until they're almost liquefied," Brandeis adds.

-It's fine to find relief in a bottle of Tums or Rolaids or other calcium-containing antacid.
+5. A time for Tums It's fine to find relief in a bottle of Tums or Rolaids or other calcium-containing antacid.
 However, "too much calcium can block iron absorption, so don't take Tums at the same time you take your prenatal vitamin," Brandeis advises.

 And a word to the wise: Don't go crazy with the stuff.
 By the time I gave birth I estimate I'd ingested my own considerable body weight in tropical fruit-flavored Tums Smoothies.
-This overuse created calcium overload, which may have exacerbated my anemia (another dubious gift of the third trimester)--or at the very least rendered the prescription iron medication I was taking ineffective, leaving me weak.
-If you're reaching for the antacids 10 times a day (or more--as I was), talk to your doctor: She may want to check for ulcers or a hiatal hernia (where part of the stomach protrudes into the chest cavity), or prescribe medication.
+This overuse created calcium overload, which may have exacerbated my anemia (another dubious gift of the third trimester)—or at the very least rendered the prescription iron medication I was taking ineffective, leaving me weak.
+If you're reaching for the antacids 10 times a day (or more—as I was), talk to your doctor: She may want to check for ulcers or a hiatal hernia (where part of the stomach protrudes into the chest cavity), or prescribe medication.